 With blockchain based fleet management, in the distribution process, tracing the source of a contaminated shipment can be simplified.
 For instance, it took weeks to track the source of the disease during the salmonella outbreak at the Chipotle fast-food chain.
 If the restaurant had been using a blockchain solution, it would have taken only a few minutes to track where and when the contaminated food was delivered.

-Additionally, the use of a blockchain with IoT (Internet of Things) based system can enable the integration of sensors inside refrigerated trucks to monitor temperature and other parameters for medicines and food.
+Additionally, the use of a blockchain with an IoT (Internet of Things) based system can enable the integration of sensors inside refrigerated trucks to monitor temperature and other parameters for medicines and food.
 Then, it can notify the driver if the level climbs above a certain degree.
 The same sensor-based solution can enable distributors to track and weigh their loads at all times.